selfsame/fen2/README.md

 * have a hashmap of hashmaps for each app's uuid

 That'll let me avoid collisions and clear texture memory when I destruct the apps.

+## 5-25-2022

+Fennel game jam started today, going to try and do something platformer-like while working on this this week.
+Maybe good goals for tonight will be mouse input and cursors.

+mouse input done, there's no built in cursor stuff. `show_mouse` is very hit or miss, at least as a runtime thing you toggle.

+I got the filewatcher reload to target the exact file, which is great! should be able to reload images in the future as well when they change.